SEI-SEA-1-25/react-todo-list/README.md

 * Make sure that as you go, you frequently check the site to ensure your changes are all reflecting accurately!

-## Part 1: Created the needed components
+## Part 1: App setup and component creation

+We will need to refactor App.js into a class component, and create two additional components to render the todo list.
+  * We need a `TodoList` component to show list items and accept input from the user to create new list items
+  * We need to make a component for a list item which will be a child of the `TodoList`

 ### Set up App.js as a class component.

-As part of the inital setup of the project, refactor the functional App component in `App.js` to be a class based component.
+As part of the initial setup of the project, refactor the functional App component in `App.js` to be a class based component.

 <details>
   <summary>WAIT!
 I'm stuck!</summary>